The Importance of a Good Candidate Experience in Recruitment

 ‘According to an IBM study, applicants who are overall pleased with their recruiting experience are 34% more likely to promote the company to others.’

-3. Best-in-class candidate experience enhances Brand Equity
+3. The ideal candidate experience enhances Brand Equity

-Best Practices to Enhance Candidate Experience
+Best Practices to ace the Ideal Candidate Experience

 1. Make a statement with your brand’s online presence